SBCConnect/documentation/docs/pages/voice-enable-a-new-user.md

     $DIDRegex = '^\+?[1-9]\d{1,14}$'

     #Get the users DID
-    Write-Host ""
     $UserDID = Read-Host "Please enter in the users DID number" while($UserDID -notmatch $DIDRegex)
     {
      Write-Host "$UserDID isn't a valid DID number, or is not in the correct format.
 A DID must be in E.164 Format.
-IE: +61299995555" -ForegroundColor Yellow
+IE: +61299995555" -ForegroundColor Red
      $UserDID = Read-Host "Please re-enter in the users full UPN" }
     return $UserDID